Frequently asked questions about informed consent

 - Are there any sample consent forms or consent form templates available for review?

-For sample informed consent forms and/or templates for both 'signed' and 'implied' consent, see Guidelines, Templates and Sample Consent Forms
+- For sample informed consent forms and/or templates for both 'signed' and 'implied' consent, see the Recruitment and Informed Consent page.

 - How is the consent process handled for Internet-Based research?